telerik/ajax-docs/controls/breadcrumb/functionality/icons.md

 # Icons

-The Breadcrumb allows to configure the icons of the items and the delimiters.
-The built-in icons that can be used with the component are listed in the [Kendo UI Web Font Icons](https://docs.telerik.com/kendo-ui/styles-and-layout/icons-web#list-of-font-icons) page.
+The Breadcrumb allows configuring the icons of the items and the delimiters.
+The built-in icons that can be used with the component are listed on the [Kendo UI Web Font Icons](https://docs.telerik.com/kendo-ui/styles-and-layout/icons-web#list-of-font-icons) page.

 To include a desired icon from the list it is enough to set its name to the respective icon property - `RootIcon`, `DelimiterIcon` of the **RadBreadcrumb**, or `Icon` of each **BreadcrumbItem**.